hominidae/arcticwiki/tinyhome.md

 ### Washrooms:
 A working septic system isn't in the cards...yet.
 As a result, an outhouse will likely need to be built nearby.
 God willing, I can also add a heated toilet seat to it.
 No one wants to drop a deuce sitting on a cold seat in the winter.
 That includes me. xD

+## 4. Design deadline
+The design deadline will be roughly approximated with the second sailing in this [PDF document via NEAS.ca](https://neas.ca/wp-content/uploads/sailing_schedule.pdf)

+Most of the construction material should be sourced locally, but a lot of the specialized equipment and hardware should make it on that barge.